We don't just talk cars ... we teach how to buy them.

 2012: Introduced the "Mini Yours" customization options, highlights of which included a leather-covered dashboard, leather upholstery with contrasting piping and striping, and unique wheels.

-Overall, we feel the Mini Cooper makes an excellent choice as a used car purchase for those who value handling and performance, uniqueness and fuel economy.
+Overall, we feel an older Mini Cooper can make a solid choice as a used car purchase for those who value handling and performance, uniqueness and fuel economy.

-There are actually several different ways to buy a pre-owned Mini Cooper at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Mini at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Auto Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.